yonek123/specific_grep/README.md

 # specific_grep

 The program has one obligatory parameter which is <pattern (a string)> and can have four optional parameters (if user does not specify then default values are used).
+Makefile designated for Linux use.

 ## Making and running program